Diseases

 • Symptoms described in humans

 Most people with RVF recover spontaneously within a week.
-Ocular disease is seen in approximately 0.5% to 2% of cases, and encephalitis or haemorrhagic fever in less than 1%.
-The case fatality rate for haemorrhagic fever is approximately 50%.
-Deaths rarely occur in people with eye disease or meningoencephalitis, but 1% to 10% of patients with ocular disease have some permanent visual impairment [13].
+Ocular disease is seen in approximately 0.5% to 2% of cases, and encephalitis or hemorrhagic fever in less than 1%.
+Recent evidence using the Zebra fish model suggests that RVFV-induced blindness likely occurs due to direct damage to the eye and peripheral neurons, rather than the brain.
+The case fatality rate for hemorrhagic fever is approximately 50%.
+Deaths rarely occurs in people with eye disease or meningoencephalitis, but 1% to 10% of patients with ocular disease have some permanent visual impairment.
+Level of underreporting in humans is unknown but probably high in non-developed countries.
+In many cases patients suffering from hyperthermia, headache, dengue like syndromes are not initially diagnosed of RVF since the clinical signs fall under “dengue-like syndromes” but further laboratory testing identified these patients as RVF cases.

 The symptoms are well described in humans.
 However, the physiopathological mechanisms are poorly understood, as for examples: